Static versus Dynamic Websites

 Old technology with a new twist, site generators in one form or another have been around since the beginning but failed to make any dent on the popularity of content management systems.
 The modern static site generator is a far cry from it’s ancestor like Dreamweaver.

-1. Pages are compiled ready for delivery, all required processing has been completed prior to mounting on the server.
-Every web server of the planet is capable of handling web encoded pages with minimum stress and maximum efficiency and speed.
+Pages are compiled ready for delivery, all required processing has been completed prior to mounting on the server.
+Every web server on the planet is capable of handling web encoded pages with minimum stress and maximum efficiency and speed.
 The fastest way ever to deliver web pages.

 Caching technology, databases and associated time consuming effort completely dispensed with.
 Data is stored in flat files.